Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 This is necessary because the F1 cam has loop recording, which is when older files are overwritten to prevent your memory card from filling up.

 Some video files weren't meant to be overwritten and that's where the G-sensor comes in.

 Enabling motion detection also saves you memory card space because the cam will only record when it senses movement.

-If it doesn't feel anything after 10 seconds then it'll pause the recording.
-That means you can't record while parked but you wouldn't be able to regardless because the dash cam can only be powered when your engine is turned on.
+If it doesn't feel anything after 10 seconds, it'll pause the recording.
+That means you can't record while parked, but you wouldn't be able to regardless because the dash cam can only be powered when your engine is turned on.

 Z-Edge F1 vs. Z3Pro Dash Cam

 I'm simultaneously reviewing the Z-Edge Z3Pro and F1 dash cams and while both are very similar, there are some significant differences that I've noticed.

 The most notable difference is that the Z3Pro only has a max resolution of 1920 x 1080p for both front and rear cameras whereas the F1 can go to 2304 x 1296p and 2560 x 1440p on its front cam.

 Additionally, the F1's front cam can shoot at 60fps with 1920 x 1080p res settings, which is definitely noticeable upon recording; I guess that's why the F1 is a bit pricier than its counterpart.